 Playing with temptation is like playing with a deadly poison.
 The only answer is to turn from it—decisively and finally, not little by little.
 This is especially true with sexual temptation, which can become so overpowering.
 We know it will not be easy, but it will be well worth it.
 God will help you (1 Corinthians 10:13).

 We would also urge you to see your doctor immediately to establish whether or not you are expecting a child.
 If you are, you should counsel with a gospel-teaching pastor before you make the decision as to whether you will keep your baby or place it for adoption in a Christian home.
-For help in regard to your unplanned pregnancy, please call Care Net at 1-800-395-HELP.
+For help in regard to your unplanned pregnancy, please call the Pregnancy Decision Line at 1-800-395-HELP.
 Caring people at this organization will be glad to help you.

 Be intent on learning God’s purpose for your life.
 Confide in one of your parents or another trusted Christian adult, since their love and concern will provide the guidance and understanding you need during this difficult time of your life.
 Get involved in a Christ-centered fellowship, and surround yourself with mature Christians to whom you can be accountable.